 Where we stayed: Baobab Beach Resort & Spa

-Brett and I compared notes at the end of our trip and agreed that we prefer Cabo or Cancun.
-I hate to say this because the staff was beyond kind, but I’m not sure I can recommend this place after staying at resorts in Mexico.
+Brett and I agreed that we prefer the Cabo or Cancun resorts over this one.
+I hate to say this because the staff was beyond kind, but when we compare the overall experience to the resorts in Mexico, those set the bar pretty high.

 Things I liked:

-• Spa prices are unbeatable, so Brett got a massage while I opted for a hair blowout (that windy safari is no joke!).
+- Spa prices were unbeatable, so Brett got a massage while I opted for a hair blowout (that windy safari is no joke!).
 While the salon was nothing fancy, it was a great value compared to prices in the States.

 Things to consider:

-• After checkout, guests must wait in the lobby or pay an additional fee to continue using amenities.
-Since flight times are beyond guests’ control, it’d be a nice courtesy to allow use of facilities until guests have to leave.
+- After checkout, guests must wait in the lobby or pay an additional fee to continue using amenities.
+Since flight times are beyond guests’ control, it’d be a nice courtesy to allow guests to use the facilities until they have to leave.

 There’s a reason Kenya is a top African safari destination.
 A 10-day safari covers many of Kenya’s highlights and allows you to appreciate the range of wildlife here.
 I hope my 10-day African safari itinerary helps you plan your dream Kenyan safari. xo